-Any substances found shall be confiscated immediately.
-The parent of the student involved will be called and appropriate disciplinary action taken, up to and including permanent suspension.
-The district may bring legal charges against the student involved, including a lawsuit.
+Any substances found shall confiscated immediately.
+The parent of the involved called student will be appropriate disciplinary action taken, up to and including permanent suspension. district may bring legal charges against the student involved, including a lawsuit.
 In its effort to maintain a drug-free environment, the district shall cooperate to the fullest extent possible with local, state and/or federal law enforcement agencies.